PLCoster/ubc_softdev_capstone/README.md

 # UBC CampusExplorer

 This application forms the Capstone project of the [UBCx Software Development MicroMasters Course](https://www.edx.org/micromasters/ubcx-software-development).
 It is a full-stack web application allowing users to query and receive information from the UBC course catalogue and rooms catalogue.
-This querying can be done directly with the backend REST API (plaintext EBNF query or query object) or via the frontend web page UI.
+This querying can be done directly with the backend REST API (plaintext EBNF query or `InsightASTQuery` object) or via the frontend UI input form.

 ![alt text](./CampusExplorer.JPG)